 - Do your problem sets alone first.

-- Having one person to take the lead role
+- Have one person take the lead role.

 Just constantly ask yourself, “How can I do this better?”